Skip to content

 The menopause is the cessation of a woman’s menstrual cycle and the release of eggs from the ovaries.
 It is usually defined as the point in time 12 months after the last period.
 Post menopause, the female body can no longer produce estrogen and progesterone, resulting in a wide variety of symptoms such as hot flushes, night sweats, water retention, difficulty sleeping anxiety and more.
 At this stage, HRT is typically prescribed to help relieve the symptoms.

 The idea of getting older can cause a considerable amount of worry.
-If we do not do anything, we will start to lose our muscles, hair, vision, and sex drive, until eventually, we will be nothing but a wrinkled, grey, and fat older man!
+Too much stress can cause a drop in testosterone production in men, which can result in the loss of sexual drive.
+Therefore, it is recommended that you should worry less and if you feel a detachment from your sexual life, try watching some sensual videos on Sex Movr or a similar adult website to get back in the playful mood.
+If we do not do anything to curb mental stress, we will start to lose our muscles, hair, and vision until eventually, we will be nothing but a wrinkled, grey, and fat older man!
 Fortunately, some drugs and procedures can help us in this fight against aging, and there are also a few things you can do to make sure that you will not be one of those unlucky people who will become old and wrinkled before your time.

 Hormone Replacement Therapy Side Effects